Return to site

 Trustee

 Not sure?
-Google the prospect’s name along with the word “foundation” and the letters “EIN.”
-(Example: Terry Kassel, Foundation, EIN).
+Google the prospect's name along with the word "trustee" and the letters "EIN."
+(Example: Terry Kassel, Trustee, EIN).

 That will almost always uncover if a prospect serves as the trustee of a foundation.
 (Terry Kassel, it turns out, is a trustee of the Paul E. Singer Foundation.)